rkinnett/ASCOM-Remote-Server-for-Wemo-Smart-Plugs/README.md

 ## Building this project
 This project was built in Netbeans IDE 12.1 with Gradle Build Tool, with JDK 1.8, in Win10 64-bit.
 Open the project folder in Netbeans and run Build.
 After compiling in Netbeans, the jar was signed using jarsigner, then the exe was compiled using launch4j to encapsulate the jar file with the Java Runtime Environment so the application can run on any Windows machine without Jave installed.

+## Feedback
+If you have any feedback - ideas, suggestions, complaints, or PRAISE - please let me know here:  https://discord.gg/uFQWtcMw